ThorNicolai/System_Administration_Project/weekrapport/week12.md

 ## Can you specify your current issues and problems?

 * It was a very difficult task to split the work.
-In most cases the work meeded to be done from the same PC.
+In most cases the work needed to be done from the same PC.

 ## Feedback technical tutors